 The ID Token is used to manage the authentication event and user identifier and is scoped to a particular client via the audience and nonce claims.
 It MUST NOT be used as an access token to access OAuth 2.0 protected resources.

-The ID Token MUST attests minimally to the following claims:
+The ID Token MUST attest minimally to the following claims:

 iss